Code-SameerKhan/Anime-Recomender-System/README.md

-# Anime-Recomender-System
+# Recipe-Recomender-System
-Web application to recommend anime to users
+Web application to recommend recipes to users